scAB1001/IoT-Sensor-Framework/cwk-02/README.md

 ##### Requirements

-A file `requirements.txt` has been provided which includes all packages installed in order to run this project.
+A file `requirements.txt` has been provided which includes all packages and the *specific version* installed in order to run this project.
+If errors arise with specific versions, remove the constraint on each line so that each package simply looks like this: `azure-functions`

 *Note: The core coursework function tasks only require that **azure-functions** is installed.
 The rest pertains to performance testing and Java database creation*